HL7/fhir-project-mhealth/ig-data/input/pagecontent/40_user_choice.md

 <span id='user-requests-sharing-with-another-user-or-third-party.'/>
 #### <span class='glyphicon text-success glyphicon-phone'/> <span class='glyphicon text-success glyphicon-cloud'/> Scenario: User Requests Sharing With Another User or Third Party.

-A user **SHALL** be able to share data with others of their choosing.
+A user shall be able to share data with others of their choosing.

 GIVEN
 : A <i>&lt;User&gt;</i>